Is it possible for a city to experience a renaissance lasting more than 20 years?

 For more than two decades, Chattanooga has been transforming into one of the nation's fastest-growing hubs of tourism, technology, and outdoor activity.
 So, if you’re thinking of relocating to Chattanooga, you have the right idea.
 Whether you’re already planning on moving to Chattanooga or you're still weighing your options, there’s a few things we'd like to share with you before you pack your things.

-Here at Bellhops, we’ve put together a thorough list of things to know about living in Chattanooga.
+Here at Bellhop, we’ve put together a thorough list of things to know about living in Chattanooga (we're movers in Chattanooga, by the way).
 We like to think of this list as the "ultimate guide to moving to Chattanooga."
-We're pretty proud of it.
-Enjoy!
+We're pretty proud of it - enjoy!

 North Chattanooga has been at the front of the city’s renaissance from the very beginning.
 North Chatt features a blend of the hip and the historical, with a wide range of houses, condos, and apartments to match almost any budget.
 The prime spot here is the North Shore: home to an eclectic mix of restaurants, bars, and shops along Frazier Avenue/Cherokee Boulevard.